 Our materials are sourced and our products manufactured through a carefully selected network of suppliers located around the world, many of which have worked with us since the brand was founded.
-Italy is by far our biggest sourcing country with 66% of all our Tier 1 and 2 Product Suppliers (see Table 2 on page 9 for more information on Tiers and Product Supply Chain visibility).
-Although significantly smaller, other key sourcing countries include Hungary, Spain, Portugal, China and India.
+Italy is by far our biggest sourcing country accounting for 65% of all our Tier 1 and 2 Product Suppliers (see Table 2 on page 10 for more information on Tiers and Product Supply Chain visibility).
+Although significantly smaller, other key sourcing countries include China, Portugal, Hungary, Spain, India, Turkey and France.

-In 2019, we worked directly with 78 Tier 1 and 358 Tier 2 Product Suppliers globally.
+In 2020, we worked directly with 71 Tier 1 and 307 Tier 2 Product Suppliers globally.
 Many of these are small manufacturers and artisans who specialise in particular techniques and processes.
 For instance, our bag manufacturers are experts at working with our non-leather bag materials.